Fsu0413/QtCompile/library/999-Misc/001-Notes for this repo.md

 ## Difference of this Qt and offically distributed Qt (Updated 2020.6.7)

-I provide only binary tarball, which contains only compiled Qt binary for each OS.
+I provide only binary tarball, which contains only built Qt binary for each OS.
 It should work out of box (for Qt 5.14 or later) or work after patches to Qt (for Qt 5.13 and before).
 I will never use online installers.